Cookies on the Healthspan site

 When conducting your own research on industrial hemp you will have come across CBD.
 But what is it and what does it stand for?
 Cannabidiol, or CBD is a substance classed as a cannabinoid, which is extracted from the flowers and leaves of non-drug strains of industrial hemp.
 These strains have been bred to produce naturally high levels of cannabidiol (CBD) but very low levels of the psychoactive cannabinoid (THC) found in medical marijuana.
 As cannabidiol is oil-soluble, it is combined with oils (eg olive oil, coconut oil, hemp seed oil) to produce cannabidiol oil for optimum absorption into the body.

-CBD is not psychoactive and does not produce a 'high' but it does have beneficial relaxing effects.
-Cannabidiol oil is increasingly used as a food supplement to promote general feelings of well-being, especially if you are experiencing stress, anxiety or general aches and pains.
+CBD is not psychoactive and does not produce a 'high' but it does have beneficial effects.
+Cannabidiol oil is increasingly used as a food supplement to promote general feelings of well-being.

 Neither hemp seed oil nor cannabidiol oil contain significant levels of the psychoactive substance, THC (tetrahydrocannabinol) which is found in marijuana.
 Both hemp seed oil and cannabidiol oil are therefore legal to take and are rapidly growing in popularity.Do not use CBD during pregnancy or breastfeeding